 Tivoli® Workload Scheduler LoadLeveler® - Used for dynamic workload scheduling, Tivoli Workload Scheduler LoadLeveler is a distributed network-wide job management facility designed to dynamically schedule work to maximise resource utilisation and minimise job completion time.
 Jobs are scheduled based on job priority, job requirements, resource availability and user-defined rules to match processing needs with resources.
 LoadLeveler provides consolidated accounting and reporting and supports IBM servers including IBM Power Systems and IBM System x environments.

 Parallel file system

 General Parallel File System (GPFS) - GPFS™ is a high-performance cluster file management infrastructure for AIX, Linux, Windows® and mixed clusters that provides world-class performance, scalability and availability for your file data.
-It is designed to optimize the use of storage, to support scale-out applications and to provide a high availability platform for data intensive applications.
+It is designed to optimise the use of storage, to support scale-out applications and to provide a high availability platform for data intensive applications.
 GPFS provides online storage management, scalable access and tightly integrated information lifecycle tools capable of managing petabytes of data and billions of files.
-GPFS can help you move beyond simply adding storage to optimizing data management.
+GPFS can help you move beyond simply adding storage to optimising data management.

 Moab Cluster Management Software - Available as part of the System x Integrated Solutions/Intelligent Cluster portfolio, or as a stand-alone software option.
-Moab Adaptive HPC Suite and Moab Adaptive Computing Suite are intelligent workload management software offerings by Adaptive Computing, Inc. The key benefits of Moab include the ability to dynamically adjust resources with flexible management policies for user, group and workloads needs and also enforces QoS and SLA's based on organizational objectives.
+Moab Adaptive HPC Suite and Moab Adaptive Computing Suite are intelligent workload management software offerings by Adaptive Computing, Inc. The key benefits of Moab include the ability to dynamically adjust resources with flexible management policies for user, group and workloads needs and also enforces QoS and SLA's based on organisational objectives.